4 Equity Release Costs in 2024: What You Need to Know

 Even though repayments are not mandatory, choosing monthly payments can help mitigate interest accumulation.

-Why could that be a good idea?
+Why would that be a good idea?

 Typically, these plans conclude when you pass away or enter care, meaning a plan started at the age of 62 could accumulate 28 years of compound interest by the age of 90, demonstrating the potential scale of interest costs.*